Town Council (click topics below to display)

 All meetings begin at 7pm and are open to the public.
 Citizens are urged to attend.
 Meetings are held in the Herndon Council Chambers Building located at 765 Lynn Street.
 Agendas are available online and in the Town Clerk's office on Friday afternoon prior to each meeting.

 Biographies (click names below to display)

-Lisa C. Merkel, a resident of Herndon since 2002 and a resident of Northern Virginia since 1996, was first elected Mayor of the Town of Herndon in 2012 and is currently serving her third term.
+Lisa C. Merkel, a resident of Herndon since 2002 and a resident of Northern Virginia since 1996, was first elected Mayor of the Town of Herndon in 2012 and is currently serving her fourth term.
 She previously served as Herndon’s Vice Mayor during the 2010-2012 term.

 Prior to her service on the Town Council, Merkel served on the Herndon Homes Tour Committee, and participated in the Citizen’s Planning Academy and the Downtown Master Plan Citizens Advisory Group.
 She was appointed by Fairfax County Supervisor John Foust to represent the Town of Herndon on the Dranesville District Area Plans Review Task Force, a group that reviewed the proposed development surrounding the Route 28 Metro Site and its future impact on the town.

 Merkel is a member of Arts Herndon; the Herndon Historical Society; the Dulles Regional Chamber of Commerce and Sister Cities International.

 Merkel worked for Fairfax County Public Schools as a classroom teacher, reading specialist and staff developer from 1996 until 2004.
 Her classroom strategies have been featured in two professional books, "Shared Reading for Today's Classroom" and "Catching Readers Before They Fall.”